wchen27/BSTracker/README.md

 In addition, various statistics such as the player's winrate in recent matches and the aggregate number of trophies gained or lost in recent matches.
 This information allows a user to dive deeper into their own or another player's match history in order to check recent performance.

 ### Club Search
-By entering a **club tag** and pressing the Search Club button, Brawl Stars Tracker will fetch the members of that club as well as their trophy count.
+By entering a **club tag** and pressing the Search Club button, Brawl Stars Tracker will fetch the members of that club, ranked by trophy count (high to low).
 In addition, each player has a clickable button that takes the user to the User Search screen for that particular player.

 ## Usage
 In order to run the program, the user must have Java installed and a Brawl Stars API key connected to their current IP address.
 An API key can be obtained here: [Brawl Stars API](https://developer.brawlstars.com/#/)